 - Drugs that cause the pancreas to release insulin

+Surgery is the usual treatment for insulinoma.
 If there is a single tumor, it will be removed.
-If there are many tumors, part of the pancreas will need to be removed (partial pancreatectomy).
-At least 15% of the pancreas must be left to produce its enzymes for digestion.
-This may prevent the surgeon from removing the whole insulinoma tumor.
+If there are many tumors, part of the pancreas will need to be removed.
+At least 15% of the pancreas must be left to produce normal levels of enzymes for digestion.

-If no tumor is found during surgery, or if you are not a candidate for surgery, you may get the drug diazoxide to lower insulin production and prevent hypoglycemia.
-A diuretic (water pill) is given with this medication to prevent the body from retaining fluid.
-Octreotide is used to reduce insulin release in some patients.
+If no tumor is found during surgery, or if you can't have surgery, you may get the medicine diazoxide to lower insulin production and prevent hypoglycemia.
+A water pill (diuretic) is given with this medicine to prevent the body from retaining fluid.
+Octreotide is another medicine that is used to reduce insulin release in some people.

 In most cases, the tumor is non-cancerous (benign), and surgery can cure the disease.
 But a severe hypoglycemic reaction or the spread of a cancerous tumor to other organs can be life-threatening.